akira-kai/Akira-Kai/README.md

 - 👋 Hi, I’m @akira-kai
-- 👀 I’m interested in ...
-Godot and game development, I am an avid gamer
+- 👀 I’m interested in Godot and game development, I am an avid gamer
-- 🌱 I’m currently learning ...
-Godot 4 and its intricacies
+- 🌱 I’m currently learning Godot 4 and its intricacies
-- 💞️ I’m looking to collaborate on ... translations of programs into other languages, typo corrections
+- 💞️ I’m looking to collaborate on translations of programs into German, and typo corrections
 - 📫 How to reach me ...
 Discord: @kai_dev Twitter: @akira_kai_dev

 <!---